suraj-only-git/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0204-Enrolling devices into Intune.md

 ## Summary

-In this lab, you will join a Windows client to Azure AD and verify that the device has automatically enrolled into Microsoft Intune.
+In this lab, you will join a Windows client to Entra ID and verify that the device has automatically enrolled into Microsoft Intune.

 ### Prerequisites

 To following lab(s) must be completed before this lab:

-- 0101-Managing Identities in Azure AD
+- 0101-Managing Identities in Entra ID

-- 0102-Synchronizing Identities by using Azure AD Connect
+- 0102-Synchronizing Identities by using Microsoft Entra Connect

 - 0203-Manage Device Enrollment into Intune